 Maine has already allocated funding for a dedicated Department of Labor inspector to enforce these rules, so we can expect strict compliance oversight.

 As more states adopt pay transparency laws, it’s increasingly important for businesses to keep their protocols current and consistent across jurisdictions.
-Once Maine’s law takes effect, companies will need to ensure that all job postings include compliant pay ranges and that they are equipped to respond to worker requests for pay range information.
-Without strong internal processes, these requests, especially in high volume, can quickly become overwhelming.
-Combined with the law’s strict recordkeeping requirements, the administrative burden can be significant.
+Once these laws take effect, companies will need to ensure that all job postings include compliant pay ranges and that they are equipped to respond to worker requests for pay range information.
+Without strong internal processes in place beforehand, these requests, especially in high volume, can quickly become overwhelming.
+Combined with strict recordkeeping requirements and salary-history limitations, the administrative burden can be significant.

 Navigating evolving employment laws can be particularly challenging for organizations with workforces spread across multiple states or operating internationally.
 This is where TCWGlobal’s services become invaluable.
 As a full-service Employer of Record, TCWGlobal supports businesses not only with payrolling and staffing, but also by managing compliance with state-specific requirements ahead of key deadlines.